zonca/zonca.github.io-source/content/2017-12-05-scalable-jupyterhub-kubernetes-jetstream.md

 This step launches the distributed file system Ceph on all nodes.

-Finally we can create a new StorageClass which provides block storage for the pods to store data persistently, get [`rook-storageclass.yaml` from the same gist we used before](https://gist.github.com/zonca/3c5b4b44c8a60a62754774f4462549c1#file-rook-storageclass-yaml) and execute with:
+Finally we can create a new StorageClass which provides block storage for the pods to store data persistently, get [`rook-storageclass.yaml` from the same repository we used before](https://github.com/zonca/jupyterhub-deploy-kubernetes-jetstream/blob/master/storage_rook/rook-storageclass.yaml) and execute with:

 	sudo kubectl create -f rook-storageclass.yaml